-So which would be the more environmentally-friendly energy source for our home, natural gas or electricity?
-Let’s take a closer look at electricity vs natural gas.
+So which would be the more cost-effective energy source for our home, natural gas or electricity?
+Let’s take a closer look at natural gas vs. electric.

 The pros of electricity: